Premium

 Explore the economic 'paradox of value' in this C1 ESL lesson.
 Students discuss why water is cheap and diamonds expensive, learning advanced vocabulary and the second conditional to analyze concepts like utility and opportunity cost.

-Business General C1 Practical English Grammar Psychology
+C1 Business General Practical English Grammar Psychology Video

 The paradox of value: why is water cheap and diamonds are expensive?